rogino/COSCNotes/SENG301/Exam Notes.md

   - Every module/class should have responsibility over one part of the functionality (and should be fully encapsulated)
   - Bigger = more reasons to change, bigger blast radius when changes are made
 - Open-closed: make your system open for extension, closed for modification
-- Liskov-substitution principle: behaviour shouldn't change depending on subclass
+- Liskov-substitution principle: behavior shouldn't change depending on subclass
 - Interface-Segregation Principle: clients shouldn't need to depend on methods/interfaces they don't use
   - Split interfaces into smaller, more cohesive interfaces
   - e.g. class implementing interface having lots of `UnsupportedOperationException`s